Tracing Affordance and Item Adoption on Music Streaming Platforms: Literature Review

 \subsection{Temporal Dimensions of mRS Usage}

-Time of day information has been evidenced to be an important signal in disentangling platform behaviour \cite{rockingclock} and has thus in recent years, become a commonly utilised signal in context dependent RS literature \cite{Baltrunas2009, Sergey, tod_music} to increase personalisation and accuracy of recommendations.
+Time of day information has been evidenced to be an important signal in disentangling platform behaviour \cite{rockingclock} and thus, has in recent years become a signal commonly utilised in context dependent RS literature \cite{Baltrunas2009, Sergey, tod_music} to provide increased personalisation and accuracy.
 What is more, user studies have also revealed that both the time of day and week can play a substantial role in mediating user platform experience and downstream projected user behaviour \cite{krause, HeadphonesOT}.
 Utilising such rich temporal signals encapsulated within listening logs, our work seeks to explore the degree to which adoption on both fronts may differ across temporal daily usages.